-is issued through 4.
-This Registration Certificate the office of the manufacturer his authorised India M/s (name full address) or agent in and who responsible for the business activities of the manufacturer, in India in all will be respects.
+4. This Registration Certificate is issued through the office of the manufacturer or his authorised agent in India M/s (name and full address) who will be responsible for the business activities of the manufacturer, in India in all respects.

-5. This Registration Certificate subject the conditions, stated below is to other conditions may specified the the and to such as be in Act and rules, from time to time.
+5. This Registration Certificate subject to the conditions. stated below is may and to such other conditions as be specified in the Act and the rules, from time to time.

 Place.....
 Date.....
-LicensingAuthority Seal/Stamp
+Licensing Authority Seal/Stamp